KILTprotocol/docs/develop/07_dApp/04_verifier.md

 :::note Privacy

 The credential itself doesn't need to be issued to this DID since the light DID is only used to encrypt the messages.
-We don't use the full DID of the claimer to establish the encrypted communication, so that the claimer first can ensure the origin of the `request-credential` message.
+We don't use the full DID of the holder to establish the encrypted communication, so that the holder first can ensure the origin of the `request-credential` message.

 :::

-After the server has built the message object, it must encrypt the message for the claimer.
+After the server has built the message object, it must encrypt the message for the holder.
 Once the message is encrypted the server can pass on the message to the extension.

 <TsJsBlock>